gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 Passing this `indices` array as a prop allows you to reuse the same `Search` component in different parts of your site and have each of them query different indices.
 As an example, besides a primary search box in the header used for finding pages and/or posts, your site might have a wiki and you want to offer your visitors a second search box that displays only wiki articles.

-Note that we fed `algoliasearch` with the same app ID we specified in our `.env` file and used in `src/utils/algolia.js` as well as with our search-only API key to generate a search client which connects to our backend. _Don't paste in your Algolia admin API key here!_ `algoliasearch` only needs to _read_ your indices.
+Note that you fed `algoliasearch` with the same app ID you specified in our `.env` file and used in `src/utils/algolia.js` as well as with your search-only API key to generate a search client which connects to your backend. _Don't paste in your Algolia admin API key here!_ `algoliasearch` only needs to _read_ your indices.
 Pasting your admin key here would allow others to obtain it once your site is deployed.
 They could then start messing with your indexed data on Algolia.

 ## `input.js`